ichortower/HatMouseLacey/docs/README.md

 male farmer.

-**These config settings will be read from the HatMouseLacey_Core mod's config.json.** The HatMouseLacey mod does not generate a config.json; the Core mod sets Content Patcher tokens to reflect its config, which the content pack uses instead of its own config.
-This way, the two mods share their config values and won't fall out of sync.
+**These config settings will be read from the HatMouseLacey_Core mod's config.json.** The Core mod will appear in the Generic Mod Config Menu, if you have that installed.
+Your edits will be honored by both.

 More config settings may be added in future releases.

 ## Roadmap
 * `1.0`: Initial release.
+Now on 1.0.2.
 * `1.1`: The Compatibility Release.
 Add support for (and address conflicts with) other mods.
 * `1.2`: The Content Update.
 Add extra dialogue, seasonal outfits, beach